Shadow Galactica: Sailor Animamates

 The Sailor Animamates (セーラーアニマメイツ, Sērā Animameitsu) are Shadow Galactica's main reapers of starseeds, and are led by Sailor Chi and Sailor Phi.
 They bear names prefixed by the title "Sailor" followed by the name of a chemical element (usually a metal or an alloy) and the name of an animal.
 Despite the titles, none of them is a true Sailor Guardian but merely normal living-beings who gave up their own star-seeds to Galaxia to become one — each of them murdered the Guardian of their home planet in order to win Galaxia's favor.
-The victims of three Animamates are explicitly named: Sailor Coronis, Sailor Mau and Sailor Chū (Sailor Coronis is the only one of the dead Guardians to ever be pictured in the manga).
-Two more Guardians are implied by the mention of devastated planets called Mermaid and Cocoon, home planets of Aluminum Seiren and Heavy Metal Papillon respectively.

 In the anime adaptation, contrary to their manga counterparts, it is stated by Princess Kakyuu that the Animamates were once true Sailor Guardians.
 The Animamates disguise themselves as employees of Tokyo's primary television station, Galaxy TV, to get closer to their victims.
 Under Galaxia's command, they search for true star-seeds whose shines can survive exposure to the outside world.
 Each of them were given a pair of Galaxia's golden bracelets that grants them the power to extract starseeds and even turn their victims into Phage.
 They gave up their own Sailor Crystals to Galaxia to possess them, therefore taking the bracelets out would instantly kill them.
 Eternal Sailor Moon matches them at every turn: she alone has the power to heal Phage and restore star seeds to innocents.
 They can warp from place to place using a black phone booth.

 All five of the original Animamates appear in various Sailor Moon musicals, including Sailor Stars, Eien Densetsu, Starlights Ryuusei Densetsu, and Kakyuu Ouhi Kourin.
 They pose as a dance troupe called the "Dancing Animamates" and go by pseudonyms: Iron Mouse as "Chū Rat", Aluminum Seiren as "Half Bird", Lead Crow as "Manila Karasu", and Heavy Metal Papillon as "Miss Butterfly"; only Tin Nyanko retains her alias from the anime.
 In addition, the musicals introduce two new Animamates: Sailor Pewter Fox (セーラーピューターフォックス, Sērā Pyūtā Fokkusu), who acts as leader of the Animamates in these musicals, and Sailor Titanium Kerokko (セーラーチタンケロッコ, Sērā Chitan Kerokko), also known as "Sailor Mitis Kerokko" in Eien Densetsu.
 Pewter Fox gets many solos in the musicals, indicating the character's high rank in Shadow Galactica.
 Pewter Fox has been played by Rei Ku and Junko Iemura, while Titanium Kerokko has been played by Haruko Yamaguchi and Megumi Wakamatsu.